DrleeH/ClinicalStat/readme.md

 - subgroup: when we add subgroup, the specific subgroup.
 - group: outcome group name.
-- VarGroup: specific outcome group. if the result is `GA vs GC`. the first group is control group. the second group is case group.
+- VarGroup: specific outcome group. if the result is `GA vs GC`. the `GA` is control group. `GC` is case group.
 - The rest is the ROC result information.

 # ROCplot